 Using this function you can simply import tool data that you have measured externally on a presetting device, for example.
-The file to be imported must have the CSV format (comma separated value).
+The file to be imported must have the CSV format (Comma Separated Values).
 The CSV file format describes the structure of a text file for exchanging simply structured data.
 Accordingly, the import file must have the following structure: